 It is a common experience that you say to someone, “Sorry, but I have not got your mail yet” and the person replies, “Please check your mail or junk folder”.
 We’ve all been there: waiting on that important email only to discover it in the spam folder days later.
 There you see a lot of mails like marketing, newsletter, advertisements, etc.

-When an automatic email response for your users’ form submissions that just doesn’t seem to send, then discovering that your host has filtered them all as spam.
+When an automatic email response for your users’ form submissions just doesn’t seem to send, then discover that your host has filtered them all as spam.
 It can be irritating.

 As email spam filters become increasingly sophisticated, there’s a 1/5th chance that the missing email excuse is actually legitimate.
 According to a 2015 study by Return Path, only 79% of commercial emails actually land in the inbox.
 That means one out of every five emails sent either gets filtered as spam or blocked entirely.

 Spam is electronic junk mail or junk newsgroup postings.
 Some people define spam even more generally as any unsolicited email.

 The term “spam” is Internet slang that refers to unsolicited commercial email (UCE) or unsolicited bulk email (UBE).
 Some people refer to this kind of communication as junk email to equate it with the paper junk mail that comes through the US Mail.
 Unsolicited email most often contains advertisements for services or products, but very few reputable marketers use UCE to advertise.
 The most commonly seen spam includes the following:

 - Foreign bank scams or advance fee fraud schemes